Midshipman Profiles

 “Being a part of the Naval ROTC Battalion at USC has been a gratifying experience,” Saville said, noting that the program provided him with naval knowledge, leadership skills, and friendships for life.
 Saville added that he uses the Navy’s core values of honor, courage and commitment when evaluating problems or trying to make ethical decisions.
 And by doing so, he has the ability to look at issues from different perspectives, setting him apart from peers in other classes.

-After graduation, Saville will travel to Norfolk, Va., to complete required training and then head to San Diego, Calif., to serve as a surface warfare officer aboard the USS PEARL HARBOR (LSD 52).
+After graduation, Jack will travel to Norfolk, Va., to complete required training and then head to San Diego, Calif., to serve as a surface warfare officer aboard the USS PEARL HARBOR (LSD 52).

 From “USCMann News,” May 8, 2023 by David Zong